-Using the correct oil in your vehicle can improve your fuel economy by one to two percent.
+Using the correct oil in your vehicle can improve your fuel economy by 1 to 2%.
 The wrong oil can lower your gas mileage in an equal amount.
 Don’t use “high-performance” oil that isn’t a match for your vehicle.
 Also, use “energy conserving” oil when possible.
 Energy conserving oil contains friction-reducing additives.
 These additives can help improve your vehicle’s fuel economy.

-Added weight can decrease your vehicle’s fuel economy.
+Added weight in your car can decrease your vehicle’s fuel economy.

 Should You Change Your Air Filter?

 It is often recommended that you change your air filter to increase fuel efficiency.

 If your car predates the 1980s, then it most likely has a carbureted engine.
 If it does, changing your air filter can increase fuel efficiency and acceleration.
 Most cars manufactured after the 1980s have fuel-injected, computer-controlled engines.
 Changing the air filter in these cars may improve acceleration but not gas mileage.